 They’re powered by a 2.0-litre turbo-diesel four-cylinder engine producing 110kW of power and 375Nm of torque and featuring automatic stop/start technology.

-The turbo-diesel is available with either a six-speed manual or six-speed automatic transmission.
+The turbo-diesel is available with either a six-speed manual or six-speed automatic transmission except in the bus, which is auto-only.

 It’s a substantial upgrade in technology from existing LDV vans, with all Deliver 9 models coming standard with autonomous emergency braking, lane-departure warning, a reversing camera and rear parking sensors.